2800 - 30th Ave.

 Please note: Many titles are also available in ebook and audiobook formats in the ORL catalogue.

 If you have an idea you'd like to see happen @ your library, email us at firstname.lastname@example.org.

-The Vernon Friends of the Library, a non-profit organization formed in 1989, is registered under the Society Act of British Columbia and the Canada Income Tax Act.
+The Vernon Friends of the Library, a non-profit organization formed in 1989, is registered under the Society Act of British Columbia.

 The major fundraiser is the huge book sale held in early May every year.
 Over the years, the Friends have provided funds for a variety of projects such as a puppet theatre, library outreach programs to Vernon elementary schools, book prizes, author visits and a digital microfilm reader/printer.

-The Friends also hold smaller book sales throughout the year, and provide book bags and t-shirts for purchase at the branch.
+The Friends also hold smaller book sales throughout the year, and provide book bags to purchase at the branch.